Disorders of Sex Development

 Sometimes a child with atypical genitalia is at higher risk for tumors in the sex

 organs.
-Treatment for atypical genitalia depends of the type of the disorder, but
+Treatment for atypical genitalia depends on the type of the disorder.
+But

-will usually include surgery to remove or create sex organs appropriate for the gender
+it often includes surgery to remove or create sex organs appropriate for the child's

-Most important, you and your family should be involved early in the decision of assigning
+Most important, you and your family should be included early in the decision of assigning

-the sex of the child.
+the child's sex.
 Ask your healthcare provider about what is available for long-term

 Long-term outlook for children born with atypical genitalia

 Making a correct determination of gender is important for treatment.
-But is also important
+But it's also

-for the emotional well-being of the child.
+important for the child's emotional well-being.
 Some children born with atypical genitalia

 may have normal internal sex organs that allow them to live normal, fertile lives.